RPGillespie6/fastcov/README.md

 The goal of fastcov is to generate code coverage intermediate formats *as fast as possible*, even for large projects with hundreds of gcda objects.
 The intermediate formats may then be consumed by a report generator such as lcov's genhtml, or a dedicated front end such as coveralls, codecov, etc. fastcov was originally designed to be a drop-in replacement for lcov (application coverage only, not kernel coverage).

-Currently the only intermediate formats supported are gcov json format, fastcov json format, and lcov info format.
-Adding support for other formats should require just a few lines of python to transform fastcov json format to the desired shape.

-In order to achieve the speed gains, a few constraints apply:
+Currently the only coverage formats supported by fastcov are:

+- fastcov json format
+- lcov info format
+- sonarqube xml format (via [utility](utils/) script)

+Note that cobertura xml is not currently supported by fastcov, but can still be achieved by converting lcov info format using [lcov_cobertura.py](https://github.com/eriwen/lcov-to-cobertura-xml).

+A few prerequisites apply before you can run fastcov:

 1. GCC version >= 9.0.0